 After the step was removed, I swept the deck really well but because our deck was built with the boards rammed up against each other (dude who built this house did not understand wood expansion), a lot of debris was stuck in the crevice between the boards.
 After my best sweeping attempt, I used Rez Deck Cleaner to clean and prepare the deck for staining.
 This deck cleaner cleans, brightens, and restores weathered wood surfaces.
 I learned that the grey tinge of weathered wood is actually a layer of dead wood fibers that need to be removed, which this cleaner does.
 If our deck had previously been stained a different colour, I could have used Rez Deck Stripper instead (but I probably wouldn’t have been so glib about skipping sanding).
 The type of wood, its condition, whether it’s been stained/treated before, if it’s weathered, etc., all impact the best course of action for prepping a deck so make sure to chat with a pro at your local paint department for advice tailored to your deck if refinishing it is on your to-do list.

-If using a deck cleaner like this one is part of the preparation system recommended for you, here's my experience:
+If using a deck cleaner like this one is part of the preparation system recommended for you, here’s my experience for prepping a pressure-treated deck for stain:

 - Put on thick rubber gloves, rubber boots, and eye protection